 The 962-page proposed rule aims to link Medicare provider payments to quality patient care.
 It establishes a “Quality Payment Program” to replace old reporting programs.
 CMS seeks to create a two-track system for Medicare reimbursement.
 The first is called the Merit-based Incentive Payment System (MIPS) and a second track involves alternative payment models (APM).
-You can learn more about the MIPS and APM tracks established by CMS at the AAN's website.
+Learn more about the MIPS and APM tracks established by CMS.

 Because of the high bar set to qualify for the APM track, CMS projects that only 30,000 to 90,000 clinicians will be in the APM track.
 An estimated 687,000 to 746,000 physicians will be in MIPS, including an estimated 13,000 neurologists, according to CMS projections.

 If you are looking to learn more about what you can do to prepare for these changes, the AAN website offers five steps that can be taken today.
 You also can view the AAN's video on payment reform.
 CMS has also published some helpful information, including a web page, fact sheet, and video explanation on the proposal.
 As always, if you have questions or concerns, feel free to email us.